hanabi/hanabi.github.io/Reference.md

 * Generally speaking, it is a bad situation when someone's hand gets fully clued.
 This is also known as being *Locked*, and it should be avoided if possible.
 However, sometimes it cannot be helped, like when a player draws three 5's in a row.
 * A player with a fully clued hand may give a low-value clue because they are not sure that they can play anything (and they can't discard because their hand is fully clued).
 Similar to a *Double Discard* situation, players should not read too closely into any clues given during this state.
 * If the team is out of clues and someone's hand is fully clued, then you **have** to discard to generate a clue for them.
 Similarly, if there is only 1 clue left, you cannot steal it from them.
 * Players with a *Locked Hand* gain the special ability to save any card on chop.
-This is called a *Locked Hand Save* if it saves a card that would otherwise not be legal to save (like some one-away card that is not in the discard pile yet).
+This is called a *Locked Hand Save* if it saves a card that would otherwise not be legal to save (like some one-away from playable card that is not in the discard pile yet).
 However, players can only do *Locked Hand Saves* if there are no higher priority clues available.
 See the "Allowable Stall Clues" section above.

 ### The Anxiety Play (Forcing a Locked Player to Play)